MaiKishi/simple-python-pyinstaller-app/documentation.md

 Blue Ocean is used to run the pipeline (it visualises the prozess).

 Create Jenkinsfile.
 In this tutorial there is 1 agent per CI-stage, e.g. the python container from Build is stopped when moving on to the next stage (lifespan == stage time).

+## On Windows
+"%HOMEPATH%" not recognised as valid path...write directory explicit.